 This Series gives members the opportunity to work with a dramaturg on their new play, experience it read by our Actor’s Ensemble with a moderated feedback session afterward.
 In addition, this program gives attending WTP members the unique opportunity to get inside the development process by welcoming them into a rehearsal.

 The Table Series does not culminate in a finished product, but in a new stage of process: opening up the text to artists with fresh perspectives and the questions of a professional cast.
-We are excited to offer our members this exclusive access to what actually happens within new play development spaces.
+We are excited to offer our members exclusive access into what actually happens within WTP’s new play development spaces.

 Attendance open to WTP Members and Playwrights’ Guests Only.

 Please note: this is a development opportunity, not a showcase for a finished product.

 Receipt of submission will be electronically acknowledged.
 Incomplete applications will not be accepted.
 WTP is committed to conducting up to three Table Series readings per fiscal year (July 1 – June 30).

 - Plays must be complete (in the case that the script is not complete, submit an outline of a full draft)

 - Synopsis and Bio (100 words or less).